aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

 # Powering Progressive Deployment in Kubernetes

 Recently, the Kubernetes community celebrated the platform's 10th year in existence.
 Inarguably, it has come a long way since its early days at Google and has established itself as the de-facto platform for delivering cloud-native modern applications.
+However, will it intrinsically solve all your delivery challenges out-of-the-box?
+In this article, we will be leveraging ecosystem tooling to improve the quality and frequency of your application deployments in Kubernetes.

-In your application modernization journey, you have no doubt made use of containerization technology, automated your build and deployment pipelines with CI/CD tooling of GitOps solutions to handle your infrastructure in code as you already do your applications.
-With all the capabilities in Kubernetes, augmented by the rich ecosystem of related open-source tools and contingents, there are still inherent complexities that remain unsolved for you.
+In your application modernization journey, you may have discovered there are still inherent complexities that remain unsolved for you.
 For instance, you may find it relatively easy to set up your first production cluster, deploy your applications to it, and start accepting live traffic to it.
+You may wonder:

+- How is your application performing?
-But, how is it performing?
-What are users experiencing when they consume your applications and APIs?
-Do you have enough capacity for organic growth or seasonal surges related to your apps?
-When you inevitably need to update your application, how do you do so while minimizing disruption?
+- What are users experiencing when they consume your applications and APIs?
+- When you inevitably need to update your application, how do you do so while minimizing disruption?

+If you can identify with at least one of the above concerns, you aren't alone.
+By the end of this article, you will have an understanding of how to:

+- **Enhance Traffic Management:** The ability to make dynamic routing adjustments during deployments.
+- **Increased Availability and Reliability:** How to achieve high availability and reliability through intelligent traffic handling and failover mechanisms.
+- **Improved User Experience:** Leverage progressive delivery patterns to minimize downtime.
+- **Efficient Rollback Mechanisms:** Easily roll back changes in the event of issues, ensuring quick recovery and minimal impact on users.

+To achieve the above, we need to understand and employ proven patterns that assist us in improving our delivery pipelines.

 ## Deployment Patterns

-Fortunately, as software development itself has design patterns - repeatable blueprints for successfully and sustainably building applications, there also exist patterns for the deployment and operation of them.
-You may have heard of "Blue-green", "Canary deployments", and "A/B Testing".
-These are examples of deployment patterns; designed to route and shape application traffic over time.
+The practice of software development has benefited from a wealth of "design patterns" - repeatable blueprints for successfully and sustainably building applications.
+Ostensibly, there also exist patterns for the deployment and operation of these applications.
+You may have heard of deployment patterns such as "Blue-green", "Canary deployments", and "A/B Testing" which help route and shape application traffic over time.
 While these deployment patterns seem promising, until the last several years, you had been left to your own devices (no pun intended) to implement them.
 However, proxies such as NGINX, Envoy and service meshes such as Istio have been able to assist in the execution of these patterns as application rollout strategies.
 While these solutions fit neatly into a Kubernetes environment and can route and process traffic into the applications residing in the cluster, many of them have their own specific behaviors and differences in configuration.

-Fortunately, the Kubernetes community recognized a flourishing of specific implementations to perform these functions natively.
-As a result, the Kubernetes [SIG-NETWORK](https://github.com/kubernetes/community/tree/master/sig-network) community released a common specification for modern application delivery services in Kubernetes called the Gateway API.
+Fortunately, the Kubernetes community responded to this shared need in an effort to ultimately unify such disparate implementations moving forward.
+Specifically, the [SIG-NETWORK](https://github.com/kubernetes/community/tree/master/sig-network) community released a common specification for modern application delivery services in Kubernetes called [Gateway API](https://gateway-api.sigs.k8s.io/).
 Gateway API is an official Kubernetes project focused on L4 and L7 routing in Kubernetes.
 This project represents the next generation of Kubernetes Ingress, Load Balancing, and Service Mesh APIs.
 From the outset, it has been designed to be generic, expressive, and role-oriented.

 The overall resource model focuses on 3 separate personas and corresponding resources that they are expected to manage: